Jul

 WARM Academy

 A week-long multidisciplinary educational program exploring innovative approaches to contemporary conflict and post-conflict transitions.
-Attended by more than 50 carefully selected participants from around the world.
+Attended by over 50 selected participants from around the world.
 In partnership with Pro Peace and Friedrich Ebert Stiftung Dialogue Southeast Europe.

 Venue: The European House of Culture and National Minorities